aboffa/COBrA-DApp/README.md

 This is my project for the master course [Peer to peer systems and Blockchain](https://esami.unipi.it/esami2/programma.php?c=37721&aa=2018&cid=69&did=13)

-## Specification
+## Getting Started

-COBrA (Fair COntent Trade on the BlockchAin) is a decentralized content publishing service, which enables the authors of new contents to submit their creation (song, video, photo,...) and to be rewarded accordingly to customers’ fruition.
+COBrA (Fair COntent Trade on the BlockchAin) is a decentralized content publishing service running on the [Ethereum](https://www.ethereum.org/) blockchain.
+It  enables the authors of new contents to submit their creation (song, video, photo,...) and to be rewarded accordingly to customers’ fruition.
 The users of COBrA are:

 * Customers: entities that wish to access new content.
 * Authors: creators of a new contents

 The same user can have different roles at the same time.
 Customers may buy two kinds of accounts: Standard and Premium.

 * Standard accounts require payment for every single content access request
 *  while Premium accounts require the payment of a fixed sum covering a period of time, so enabling unrestricted access to any content for x time (expressed in block height difference) starting from the subscription time.

 Once a customer has obtained access to a content, it can consume the content, at most one time.
 Do note that granting access to contents and content consuming are two different operations, that can happen at different times.
 A customer can gift another customer, by buying access rights for someone else instead of itself, both for Standard and for Premium Accounts.
 Premium accounts cannot gift for free single contents to other users.
 Every user is notified when:

 * It is gifted to him the access to a content
 * It is gifted to him the premium account
 * Where there is a new publication from a particular artist or a particular genre (he has to register to these events)